Go to Content Area

 About UsCompany Profile

-Last updated:2023/01/01 Print
+Last updated:2025/06/27 Print

 History

-In 1888, Liu Minchuan, the first Qing Governor of Taiwan Province, issued 16 Articles of Taiwan Postal Service on February 21, created a new postal service, and established the Taiwan General Post Office (GPO) in Taipeh Prefecture on March 22.
+Looking back on the historical development of Chunghwa Post, it dates back to 1888, Liu Minchuan, the first Qing Governor of Taiwan Province, issued 16 Articles of Taiwan Postal Service on February 21, created a new postal service, and established the Taiwan General Post Office (GPO) in Taipeh Prefecture on March 22.
 The GPO provided stamps and mail delivery service; however, this innovative postal service was not available in the mainland area.
 After the first Sino-Japanese War, the Japanese colonial government established the Field Command Post Office in 1895.
 In the next year, the Field Command postal service was abolished and the regular postal service was resumed.

 The Imperial Chinese Post was initially under the supervision of the IMCS.
 In 1911, the Ministry of Posts and Communications took over and established the Directorate General of Posts.
 A year later the Ministry was reorganized as the Ministry of Transportation and Communications and the Imperial Chinese Post was renamed as Chunghwa Post.
 Later, the General Postal Remittances and Saving Banks was established in 1930 and renamed to the Directorate General of Postal Remittances and Saving Banks after the Postal Act was announced in 1935.
 Subordinate to the Directorate General of Posts, the Directorate General of Postal Remittances and Saving Banks started providing life insurance service.
 The year 1936 saw the enforcement of the Postal Act and its supplementary rules, which laid the foundation for the Company.